admin-shell-io/smt-semantic-models/README.md

 >
 >   ***.html**  hmtl documentation of the Aspect Model

+The corresponding commands with **%1** being the .ttl with the Aspect Model and **%2** is the name of the file, typically the name of the Aspect Model, are

+>samm aspect %1 validate
+>
+>samm aspect %1 to json --output "../_gen/%2.json"
+>
+> samm aspect %1 to schema  --output "../_gen/%2-schema.json"

 The following version of the **samm-cli - Semantic Aspect Meta Model Command Line Tool** was used for validation and generation: